philpax/philpax.github.io/content/notes/Personal/Studying Swedish and Japanese simultaneously.md

 - a Genki deck that is no longer available, but that's fine - there's [no shortage of decks](https://ankiweb.net/shared/decks?search=genki).
 Pick the one that looks the most well-attended.
 - [4,217 Japanese Sentences w/ Audio (& Lessons!)](https://ankiweb.net/shared/info/126242908): responsible for dramatically improving my Japanese comprehension.
 Real sentences, with real speakers, and with real breakdowns.
 Excellent deck.

+For reference material, I use:

+- [jisho.org](https://jisho.org/): online Japanese-English dictionary with fuzzy lookup, pronunciations, example sentences, and more
+- [Shirabe Jisho](https://apps.apple.com/us/app/shirabe-jisho/id1005203380): iOS app for the same
+- [A Dictionary of Basic Japanese Grammar](https://www.amazon.com/Dictionary-Basic-Japanese-Grammar/dp/4789004546) + Intermediate/Advanced: a physical dictionary of Japanese grammar points (particles, inflections, subphrases, etc).
+Online resources also work, but a physical book is easy to rifle through and is less distracting.